jonathancross/jac.pics/README.md

 Also contains a sequential image viewer, slideshow and various navigation devices.

 ####Commandline debug parameters (YMMV):
-You can use this script from the shell to generate thumbnails, create the `.jcdsee` database, debug problems, etc.
+You can use this script from the shell to generate thumbnails, create the `.jcdsee` database, debug problems, etc:

     ./jcdsee.cgi debug <directory> <display_mode> <pic_cur_idx>
 All args in `<>` are optional.

 ####URL parameters
+Note: All parameters are optional.
+If no url is provided, the current location of the script is used with the defaults below.

     ./jcdsee.cgi?pic=[full path to picture]&display_mode=[LIST|THUMBS|SINGLE|SLIDESHOW]&cur_url=[full path to folder]
 Defaults:

-    `display_mode=LIST`
-    `cur_url=<current folder>`
-Note: All parameters are optional.
-If no url is provided, the current location of the script is used with the defaults above.
+    display_mode=LIST
+    cur_url=<current folder>

 ####Example URLs
 Assuming JCDSee is in the web root, this would be the URL structure on zzz.com:

     http://zzz.com/
     http://zzz.com/jcdsee.cgi?cur_url=/pics/
     http://zzz.com/jcdsee.cgi?pic=/pics/my_pic.jpg